-Qualitative Disclosure a) The name of the National Credit and Commerce Bank PLC (NCCBPLC) top corporate entity in the group to which this guidelines applies; b) An outline of The disclosure made in the following sections has addressed NCCBPLC as a differences in single entity (Solo Basis) as well as a consolidated entity (Consolidated Basis), the basis of consolidation for the scope of which is as under: accounting & 'Solo Basis' refers to all position of the Bank including the Offshore Banking Unit. regulatory purposes, with a 'Consolidated Basis' refers to all position of the Bank and its Subsidiaries. brief description The Consolidated Financial Statements of NCCBPLC includes the Financial of the entities Statements of: within the group (a) that are fully National Credit and Commerce Bank PLC consolidated, (b) NCCB Securities & Financial Services Limited that are given a NCCB Capital Limited deduction A brief description of the Bank and its subsidiaries is given below: treatment and National Credit and Commerce Bank PLC (NCCBPLC) (c) that are neither consolidated nor deducted (e.g. where the investment is risk-weighted); The National Credit and Commerce Bank PLC (NCCBPLC), a scheduled commercial bank, formed under the Bank Company Act, 1991 and incorporated as a public banking company, limited by shares on 15th May 1993 with primary objective to carry on all kinds of banking business in and outside Bangladesh.
+Qualitative Disclosure a) a) The name of the National Credit and Commerce Bank PLC (NCCBPLC) , a, top corporate entity in the group to which this guidelines applies; b) The disclosure made in the following sections has addressed NCCBPLC as a single entity (Solo Basis) as well as a consolidated entity (Consolidated Basis), the scope of which is as under: • 'Solo Basis' refers to all position of the Bank including the Islamic Banking Unit and Offshore Banking Unit. • 'Consolidated Basis' refers to all position of the Bank and its Subsidiaries.
+The Consolidated Financial Statements of NCCBPLC includes the Financial Statements of: • National Credit and Commerce Bank PLC • NCCB Securities & Financial Services Limited • NCCB Capital Limited A brief description of the Bank and its subsidiaries is given below: • National Credit and Commerce Bank PLC (NCCBPLC) The National Credit and Commerce Bank PLC.
+(NCCBPLC) is a scheduled commercial bank formed under Bank Company Act, 1991 and incorporated as a public banking company, limited by shares on 15th May 1993 with primary objective to carry on all kinds of banking business in and outside Bangladesh.
 The Bank changed its name from National Credit and Commerce Bank Limited to National Credit and Commerce Bank PLC.
-(NCCBPLC) as per Bangladesh Bank gazzet no- BRPD(LS-1)/745(20)/2023-10767 dated 13 December 2023.
+(NCCBPLC) as per Bangladesh Bank gazette no- BRPD(LS-1)/745(20)/2023-10767 dated 13 December 2024.
 The registered office of the Bank is located at NCC Bank Bhaban, 13/1-2 Toyenbee Circular Road, Motijheel Commercial Area, Dhaka-1000.
 It commenced its banking business with 16 branches from 17 May 1993 under the license letter no - BCD(D)200/52-561/93 issued by Bangladesh Bank.
-Presently the Bank has 128 branches, 7 Sub-branches and 152 ATM all over Bangladesh.
-The Bank has no overseas branch as at 31 December 2023.
+Presently the Bank has 129 branches, 9 Sub-branches and 128 ATM all over Bangladesh.
+The Bank has no overseas branch as at 31 December 2024.
 It carries out all banking activities through it branches in Bangladesh.
-The Bank went for initial public offering in 1999 and its share is listed with Dhaka and Chittagong Stock Exchange Limited from 28 May 2000 and 16 May 2000 respectively as a publicly traded company.
+The Bank went for initial public offering in 1999 and its share is listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited from 28 May 2000 and 16 May 2000 respectively as a publicly traded company.